Read This Recipe in -> Hindi

 - add the sugar solution slowly with continuous stirring so that lumps are not formed. in case lumps do form then just break them with the spatula or spoon.

-rava kesari recipe details below:
+rava kesari recipe below:

 rava kesari recipe - south indian dessert made with semolina, ghee, dry fruits and saffron.